Top 10 coronavirus updates: India now sixth worst-hit country; WHO changes guidelines on masks

 The World Health Organization changed its guidelines about the use of protective face masks in public, saying that they must be worn at all places where physical distancing is not possible.
 The global health body had said in April that there was not enough evidence to show that healthy people should wear masks to shield themselves from the coronavirus.

 Delhi Chief Minister Arvind Kejriwal alleged that some private hospitals are involved in the black marketing of beds and said that suspected coronavirus patients cannot be turned away.
-He added that some hospitals are “doing mischief” and it will not be tolerated.
+He added that some hospitals are “doing mischief” and this will not be tolerated.

-The Delhi Police filed a first information report against Sir Ganga Ram Hospital, a leading facility for coronavirus treatment in the Capital, for violating the government’s guidelines related to testing. he complainant alleged that the hospital had not been following the Delhi government’s instruction to register coronavirus tests on an official software programme.
+The Delhi Police filed a first information report against Sir Ganga Ram Hospital, a leading facility for coronavirus treatment in the Capital, for violating the government’s guidelines related to testing.
+The complainant alleged that the hospital had not been following the Delhi government’s instruction to register coronavirus tests on an official software programme.

 Congress leader Rahul Gandhi accused the Centre of inflicting damage to the Indian economy by refusing to shell out cash to support people and micro, small and medium enterprises.
 He termed Narendra Modi’s second term as “Demon 2.0”.